Janson-L/fch-drug-discovery/README.md

 2) From the evaluation, we plan to use neural network to perform prediction, but after we think twice we found out that the neural network is just the estimation of the affirnity which is dangerous as its contains errors in the prediction.

 # Challenge
-We face the challenge of loading the chemical data into the PyRX and compute the binding affirnity.
-This process is time consuming.
-1.5 of data requires 12 hours of training.............JANSON & KWONG

 # Future work
 Evaluation: